Home / Blog / Georgia HOA Reform 2026

 Other Georgia HOA Bills to Watch in 2026

-Would ban HOA foreclosures for unpaid fees entirely — not just raise the threshold, but eliminate this enforcement mechanism altogether.
-This is the most aggressive of the package and may face more resistance than SB 406.
+Would have banned HOA foreclosures for unpaid fees entirely — not just raised the threshold, but eliminated this enforcement mechanism altogether.
+The most aggressive of the 2026 package; did not advance in the final session.

 HB 1036 — Property Rights Through the Ballot Act